 Disability Liaison Officers

-Each Faculty and relevant department appoint a Disability Liaison Officer (DLO) to provide a point of reference, advice and guidance for members of staff and students in the School about disability issues and support.
+Each Faculty and relevant department appoint a Disability Liaison Officer (DLO) to provide a point of reference, advice and guidance for members of staff and students in the faculty/department about disability issues and support.
 The DLOs are part of a network that meets regularly to share information and good practice.
-DLOs liaise with Disability Support and Academic Support, as necessary, in relation to individual students and general policies and procedures.
+DLOs liaise with Disability Support, as necessary, in relation to individual students and general policies and procedures.

 Year 2017-2018 Faculty/Department Disability Liaison Officer (DLO):